-The following charts present information concerning the amount of capital invested and the amounts of realized and unrealized returns generated by our traditional private equity funds from our inception through March 31, 2007.
-Our traditional private equity funds consist of our private equity funds other than our private equity-oriented permanent capital fund.
+The following charts present information concerning the amount of capital invested and the amounts of realized and unrealized returns generated by our traditional private equity funds from our inception through June 30, 2007.

-From our inception through March 31, 2007, our first ten traditional private equity funds (representing all of our private equity funds that have invested for at least 30 months) achieved a multiple of invested capital of 2.7x and a cumulative gross IRR of 26.3%, compared to the 13.6% gross IRR achieved by the S&P 500 Index over the same period.
-The table below presents information as of March 31, 2007 relating to the historical performance of each of our traditional private equity funds since our inception, which we believe illustrates the benefits of our approach to making private equity investments.
-This data has been adjusted to give effect to subsequent commitments to the 2006 Fund and the Asian Fund, but does not otherwise reflect acquisitions or disposals of investments, changes in investment values or distributions occurring after March 31, 2007.
+From our inception through June 30, 2007, our first ten traditional private equity funds (representing all of our private equity funds that have invested for at least 30 months) achieved a multiple of invested capital of 2.8x and a cumulative gross IRR of 26.3%, compared to the 13.7% gross IRR achieved by the S&P 500 Index over the same period.
+The table below presents information as of June 30, 2007 relating to the historical performance of each of our traditional private equity funds since our inception, which we believe illustrates the benefits of our approach to making private equity investments.
+This data does not reflect acquisitions or disposals of investments, changes in investment values or distributions occurring after June 30, 2007.